ravendb/docs/docs/consumer/querying/static-indexes/index.markdown

 RavenDB allows you to manually define named indexes, and query on them explicitly.
 Such indexes are called `static indexes`.

 Since we already know indexes are created automatically for us by RavenDB whenever needed, why would one want to create his indexes manually?
-There are mainly two reasons to prefer static indexes over dynamically created ones:
+There are two reasons to prefer static indexes over dynamically created ones:

 1. __High latency__ - Index creation is not a cheap process, and may take a while to execute.
 Since dynamic indexes are created on the fly on first user query, first non-stale results may take a long time to return.
-Since dynamic indexes are created as temporary indexes, this is going to be a performance issue on first run and on every subsequent run until they become permanent.
+Since dynamic indexes are created as temporary indexes, this is going to be a performance issue on first run.

 2. __Flexibility__ - Static indexes expose much more functionality, like custom sorting, Live Projections, spatial search support, and more.